 Ambition is always a worthwhile trait to look for.
 Employees with ambition will do what is needed and more to meet the goals of the company or their own professional goals.
-These people won’t shy away from responsibility or making their best effort.
+These people won’t shy away from responsibility or make their best effort.
 They will also work harder for the company so they can meet their own high career goals.

 Additionally, ambitious people are also often the most creative thinkers, open-minded workers, and the highest achievers.
 These are all also great traits to look for in a candidate.
 On the other hand, ambitious people sometimes lack emotional intelligence and can alienate other coworkers.
 Try to find a recruit with a healthy balance of ambition and empathy.

 No amount of experience can outweigh plain and simple hard work.
 Truly hard-working employees are few and far between.
 Some will work hard for a few years to improve their career opportunities and then begin to lose steam.
 Others will work hard, but only when they are required to.
 Those who run out the door as soon as 5 o’clock hits cannot truly be considered hard-working so long as there are those who will stay late to put in that little bit of extra effort.

 A company can only be as successful as its employees.
 Therefore, it is in the company’s best interest to hire hard-working and result-oriented people.
 These are the people who will do the work that needs to be done for the good of the business.

 When sorting through resumes, you should also keep your eye out for creative people.
 Even if you are not hiring for what would typically be considered a creative position, creativity is can play a role in any position.